cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 The separated data components are then analyzed using mass spectrometry techniques to identify and quantify each element accurately.

 ## Security and Privacy
-Data security and privacy are paramount in UHPLD-MS. The use of blockchain technology ensures that all data transactions are secure and tamper-proof.
+Data security and privacy are paramount in UHPLDC-MS. The use of blockchain technology ensures that all data transactions are secure and tamper-proof.
 Additionally, data encryption is applied at various stages of the process, with keys supplied as needed to authorized entities.
 This layered security approach protects sensitive information from unauthorized access and ensures compliance with data privacy regulations.
 - **Data Security**: [Wikipedia: Data Security](https://en.wikipedia.org/wiki/Data_security)
 - **Data Privacy**: [Wikipedia: Data Privacy](https://en.wikipedia.org/wiki/Information_privacy)

 ## Benefits and Applications
-The UHPLD-MS approach offers several key benefits:
+The UHPLDC-MS approach offers several key benefits:

 - **High Performance**: Capable of handling large volumes of data at high speeds without compromising accuracy or integrity.
 - **Security**: Blockchain technology ensures that all data transactions are secure and transparent.